tibs/markup-history/markup-history-paper.rst

 Readable plaintext
 ==================

+.. note:: Wikipedia seems to put these together with such things as wiki markup as Lightweight markup.
+I'd argue there's a difference between lightweight markup and the subset therein which is readable, and it's that latter subset I'm most interested in.

 .. note:: It would be nice to get an actual timeline from setext to structured text to reStructuredText and any other intermediaries.